airtonix/zenobi.us/nuxt/content/pages/resume.md

 - Team manager tasked with organising copy writing, quality control, online marketing and design
 - Organised [Chef][tool-chef], [Puppet][tool-puppet] and [Ansible][tool-ansible] to automate deployment and configuration of all the workstations
-- Pioneered a few opensource django applications used in clients websites and zibmedia owned products
+- Pioneered a few open source django applications used in clients websites and zibmedia owned products
-- Contributed to opensource projects: [DjangoCMS][cms-djangocms], [DjangoShop][ecommerce-djangoshop], [DjangoOscar][ecommerce-djangooscar]
+- Contributed to open source projects: [DjangoCMS][cms-djangocms], [DjangoShop][ecommerce-djangoshop], [DjangoOscar][ecommerce-djangooscar]
 - Plan & Develop several new products: Jobsite, Zibcode, Jetts
     + Used [AngularJS][framework-angular] for the entire frontend
     + Django with the RESTful back-end ([tastypie][framework-tastypie], guardianpie)